uber/react-vis/docs/markdown/flexible-plots.md

 makeWidthFlexible modifies XYPlot so that it no longer requires a width.
 It will take all the with in its container div.
 Likewise, makeHeightFlexible modifies XYPlot so that is no longer requires a height.
 Its height will be that of its container div.
 Finally, makeVisFlexible modifies XYPlot so that it no longer requires eiter a width and a height.
 Its dimensions will be that of its container.

-The result of that function can be used exactly as XYPloy:
+The result of that function can be used exactly as XYPlot:

 ```jsx
 <FlexibleWidth height={100}>